lochan18-github/portfolio-website/README.md

+# GitHub Final Project

+## Project Overview
+This project is part of a Git and GitHub learning assignment.
+It demonstrates how to use GitHub repositories, branches, pull requests, and collaboration features.

+## Project Name
+GitHub Final Project

+## Features of the Project
+- Demonstrates Git branching and merging
+- Includes documentation files such as README.md, LICENSE, CODE_OF_CONDUCT.md, and CONTRIBUTING.md
+- Contains a Bash script to calculate simple interest

-# Simple Interest Calculator
+## Simple Interest Calculator

-This project contains a Bash script that calculates **Simple Interest** based on user input.
+The project includes a script called **simple-interest.sh** that calculates simple interest using the formula:

-## Formula Used

 Simple Interest = (Principal × Rate × Time) / 100

-## Inputs Required
+### User Inputs
 The script asks the user to enter:
 - Principal amount
 - Rate of interest
 - Time period

-## Script File

-The calculation is implemented in the Bash script:

-simple-interest.sh

-## How the Script Works

-1. The user enters the **principal amount**.
-2. The user enters the **rate of interest**.
-3. The user enters the **time period**.
+### Output
-4. The script calculates the **simple interest** using the formula.
+The script calculates and displays the **simple interest** based on the inputs.
-5. The result is displayed on the terminal.

-## Example

-Principal: 1000
-Rate: 5
-Time: 2

-Simple Interest = 100

-## Technologies Used
+## Files in this Repository
+- README.md – Project description
+- LICENSE – Apache 2.0 license
+- CODE_OF_CONDUCT.md – Community guidelines
+- CONTRIBUTING.md – Contribution guidelines

-- Bash scripting
+- simple-interest.sh – Bash script for simple interest calculation
-- GitHub repository

 ## Author
 Lochan